ZhangJunQCC/Huckel-Molecular-Orbital-Calculation/README.md

            5           1.00000000           1.28257491
 ```

 You can also find a file called `styrene.dot`, this is an input file for `Graphviz`, which can visualize our results.
-Acutally at the end of `styrene.out`, there is a suggested command to generate the pdf file (Assume `Graphviz` has been installed.
+Actually, at the end of `styrene.out`, there is a suggested command to generate the pdf file (Assume `Graphviz` has been installed.
 If not, see [here](http://www.graphviz.org/)):
 ```
 We suggest to use the following Graphivz command to render styrene.dot: